 Digital Turbine (APPS) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the mobile software company had lost 24.77% over the past month, lagging the Computer and Technology sector's gain of 3.67% and the S&P 500's gain of 3.83% in that time.
+Prior to today's trading, shares of the mobile software company had lost 24.53% over the past month.
+This has lagged the Computer and Technology sector's loss of 3.03% and the S&P 500's gain of 1.26% in that time.

-Investors will be hoping for strength from APPS as it approaches its next earnings release.
+Wall Street will be looking for positivity from APPS as it approaches its next earnings report date.
 The company is expected to report EPS of $0.22, up 340% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $95.1 million, up 141.68% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for APPS.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 16.67% higher.
-APPS is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 38.16% higher.
+APPS is currently sporting a Zacks Rank of #1 (Strong Buy).

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.